 Figure 2.10: Main Screen and Side Menu mockups.

-After registration for the first time or after login, users will be navigated to the main screen in Figure 2.10 which displays useful information about the current location, date, temperature.
+After registration for the first time or after login, users will come to the main screen in Figure 2.10 which displays useful information about the current location, date, temperature.
 It also provides options to navigate to the main features of the app such as suggesting picking Outfit of the Day, organizing My Closet, managing Laundry bag, or viewing My Outfit History.

-To make navigation between screens in the app easier, user can take advantage of the provided a side menu (or drawer as Android term).
+To make navigation between screens in the app easier, user can take advantage of the provided navigation drawer.
+This panel, which displays the important navigation options, is hidden except when users swipe from left to right or tap the app icon in the action bar.

 2.4.3 My Closet and Add Item